Licensed Practical Nurse (LPN) Jobs

 Upon completion of the program, you’ll earn a certificate, but you must pass the NCLEX-PN to receive your license, which is required in order for you to be legally qualified for licensed practical nurse jobs.

+You'll likely be required to hold basic life support (BLS) certification for most jobs.
 At this point, you’ll be able to assist RNs and provide basic nursing care, which includes:

-• Taking and monitoring a patient’s vital signs
+• Taking and monitoring a patient’s vital signs.

-• Helping patients with eating, dressing, and using the bathroom
+• Helping patients with eating, dressing, and using the bathroom.

-• Preparing patients for diagnostic tests
+• Preparing patients for diagnostic tests.

 If you’d like to learn more about what skills employers are looking for, check out this LPN job description sample.